-Creating a Bastion for SSH access
+Creating a Bastion for SSH access on GCP

-in GCP with discrimiNAT
+in Google Cloud (GCP) with discrimiNAT

 On some occasions you may want a bastion host present in your VPC.
 For example: